 - · Opdivo is given through your vein via an intravenous (IV) line.
-The treatment takes 30 minutes - Yervoy is also given by IV line over 90 minutes - When the drugs are used in combination, Opdivo and Yervoy are usually given every 3 weeks for a total of 4 doses.
-After that, Opdivo is given alone every 2 or 4 weeks - Your oncologist will decide how many treatments you need of each drug - You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
+The treatment takes 30 minutes - Yervoy is also given by IV line over 30 minutes - If you are receiving the combination without chemotherapy, Opdivo is given every 2 weeks, while Yervoy is given every 6 weeks.
+If you are receiving the combination with chemotherapy, Opdivo is given every 3 weeks, while Yervoy is given every 6 weeks.
+Chemotherapy will be given for 2 cycles at weeks 0 and 3 - · Your oncologist will decide how many treatments you need of each drug - · You will need to have blood tests before, during, and after treatment - It is important to keep appointments with your oncology team to receive your treatment.
 If you miss an appointment, call as soon as possible to reschedule and to receive instructions about what to do